vlang/v/doc/docs.md

 On Windows, C APIs often return so called `wide` strings (utf16 encoding).
 These can be converted to V strings with `string_from_wide(&u16(cwidestring))` .

-- V has these types for easier interoperability with C:
+V has these types for easier interoperability with C:

 - `voidptr` for C's `void*`,
 - `byteptr` for C's `byte*` and
 - `charptr` for C's `char*`.
 - `&charptr` for C's `char**`

-To cast `voidptr` to V references use `user := &User(user_void_ptr)`.
+To cast `voidptr` to V references, use `user := &User(user_void_ptr)`.

 `voidptr` can also be dereferenced to V structs by casting: `user := User(user_void_ptr)`.

 Check out [socket.v for an example of calling C code from V](https://github.com/vlang/v/blob/master/vlib/net/socket.v) .

-- To debug issues with the generated C code, you can pass these flags:
+To debug issues with the generated C code, you can pass these flags:

 - `-cg` - produces a less optimized executable with more debug information in it.
 - `-keep_c` - keep the generated C file, so your debugger can also use it.
 - `-pretty_c` - run clang-format over the generated C file, so it looks nicer and is easier to read.